Legacy Brands, Disrupt or Die.

-In the end, Fantasia was released as-is.
+In the end, Fantasia was released as is.
 And even though it was met with much acclaim, Disney couldn’t shake the idea that his films could be so much better.
-That the future lied in creating a multi-sensory experience for guests.
-One that really immersed them into the story.
+That the future lay in creating a multi-sensory experience for guests, that really immersed them in the story.

 •Guests have to go at a set time

 •Guests have to watch previews